Teser301/yolo-task-manager/README.md

 cd task-backend
 ```

-## Generate the backend
+#### Generate the backend
-You only need to do this once, afterwhich you can skip to running it.
+This initializes the venv folder for the project.
+You only need to generate this once.
+After that you can skip this segment.
 ### Windows
 ```bash
 python -m venv venv